ruslandoga/plausible-self-hosted/README.md

 $ docker compose exec plausible sh -c 'echo $GOOGLE_CLIENT_ID' 974728454958-e1vcqqqs6hmoc394663kjrkgfajrifdg.apps.googleusercontent.com
 ```

+> You can omit <kbd>-f docker-compose.yml -f reverse-proxy/docker-compose.caddy-gen.yml</kbd> if you are not using Caddy

 #### Verify the chosen domain on Google Search console